top of page

 Santa Maria Church

-Officially the Church of Our Lady of the Assumption (Simbahan ng Our Lady of the Assumption), Santa Maria Church is a formidable-looking built on top of a hill a lookout and a citadel to give a powerful message of Spanish dominance in the region.
+Officially the Church of Our Lady of the Assumption (Simbahan ng Our Lady of the Assumption), Santa Maria Church is a formidable-looking fortress-looking church on top of a hill.
+It serves a lookout, a defence structure and a citadel to give a powerful message of Spanish dominance in the region.
 It was built in mid-18th century CE.

 Legend has it that before the church was built on its present site, Virgin Mary was enshrined at a different place called Bulala.
 It has been noted that there had been frequent disappearance of the statue from her previous place only to be found perched on a guava tree that grew where the present church is located.
 This is depicted on the side of the church as above.